ffund/ml-notebooks/notebooks/6-knn-voter-classification-2020-hw.md

 You will try to improve the model by adding some of these features.

-(Note: you may not add features that are included in the lists above.
+(Note: you may not add features that are **not** included in the lists above.
 We are deliberately excluding features that ask about the candidates, or about political affiliations, because we are trying to develop a model that predicts vote using *only* demographic information and opinions about issues.)

 :::